SeregPie/THREE.TextTexture/README.md

 `.lineHeight = 3/2`

-The height of the line.
+The height of a text line.

 Changing the value will redraw the canvas.